The delicious soft chew clinically shown to maintain enamel health

 Karen Davis is an accomplished author and a practicing dental hygienist in Dallas, Texas.
 Dentistry Today has recognized Karen as a Top Clinician in Continuing Education annually since 2006.

 John C. Comisi, DDS, MAGD

-Dr. John Comisi is a Clinical Instructor of Dentistry at the University of Rochester School of Medicine and Dentistry.
-He has been in the private practice of General Dentistry in Ithaca, NY since 1983.
+Dr. John Comisi is an Assistant Professor at the James B. Edwards College of Dental Medicine, part of the Medical University of South Carolina.
+He has been in the private practice of General Dentistry since 1983.